-There is quite a large disconnect in the way security breaches are evolving versus how security solutions and resources are keeping up to address them, much like the book from John Gray covering relationships and the different motivations, of men and women.
-Unlike the book though, we’re not trying to come to a happy medium – we’re trying to keep the war like Mars at bay.
+There is quite a large disconnect in the way security breaches are evolving versus how security solutions and resources are keeping up to address them, much like the book by John Gray covering relationships and the different motivations, of men and women.
+Unlike the book though, we’re not trying to come to a happy medium – we’re trying to keep the warlike Mars at bay.
 As a security strategist, I’m constantly evaluating what is possible to help identify gaps and opportunities.
 The one thing I have learned over the course of my career is:

 The only thing constant in cyber security is that attackers’ methods will continue to evolve.
 They get smarter, more resourceful and are impressively ever patient.

 Interestingly enough, the NonStop server isn’t the only mission critical enterprise solution in this situation.
 There are some colorful parallels that can be drawn between applications running on the NonStop server and those running in SAP environments.
-Both are in highly mission-critical environments and vital to the revenue generation of an organization, and they frequently run payments applications like ACI’s BASE24 and other homegrown applications.
+Both are in highly mission critical environments and vital to the revenue generation of an organization, and they frequently run payments applications like ACI’s BASE24 and other homegrown applications.
 This creates some interesting security challenges.
 In a recent The Connection Magazine Article, Jason Kazarian, Senior Architect at HPE described legacy systems as “complex information systems initially developed well in the past that remain critical to the business in spite of being more difficult or expensive to maintain than modern systems”.
 His article went on to point out the security challenges of legacy applications.
-In summary some of these types of applications can tend to be unsupported, security patches aren’t readily available and if they are, they aren’t applied in a timely fashion because of fear of disruption, and they don’t have a lot of the security features modern applications would have.
+In summary, some of these types of applications can tend to be unsupported, security patches aren’t readily available and if they are, they aren’t applied in a timely fashion because of fear of disruption, and they don’t have a lot of the security features modern applications would have.
 This makes detecting and addressing security risk and anomalies a greater challenge than it already is.

 MIND THE GAP